 Freezing And Storing Instructions

 - To Freeze.
-Lay the cookies out on a large baking sheet and freeze them for about 1-2 hours until solid.
-Then, transfer the frozen cookies to an airtight container or a ziplock bag.
-They can be safely frozen for up to 2 months.
-When you're ready to indulge, allow the cookies to thaw at room temperature until they are perfectly ready to eat.
+Place the cookies on a baking sheet and freeze for 1-2 hours until solid.
+Then transfer them to an airtight container or ziplock bag.
+They can be frozen for up to two months.
+When ready to enjoy, let them thaw at room temperature.

 Variations